-Ghost like Swayze: a bit of hip-hop slang
+Ghost like Swayze: the use of ‘ghost’ in hip-hop

 As we rolled on, I seen the patrol on creep, so we got ghost.